centruroides23/centruroides23/README.md

 - 👋 Hi, I’m @centruroides23, AKA: Feranando Oscar Bejarano Mendoza
-- 👀 I’m interested in web and desktop GUI developmen, database management and reporting.
+- 👀 I’m interested in web and desktop GUI development, as well as database management and reporting.
 - 🌱 I’m currently learning Python, JavaScript, SQL, and many other tools!
-- 💞️ I’m looking to collaborate as a software developer or data analyst.
+- 💞️ I’m looking to collaborate as a software developer or data analyst in a large enterprise.
 - 📫 How to reach me: oscar.bejarano503@gmail.com
 - 💻 Portfolio: https://www.oscarbejas.com
 - ⚡ Fun fact: I did my major in Scorpion Biology!